Palen-Lab/BCH_2025_IRP/README.md

 # BC Hydro 2025 IRP Processing
-scripts and necessary data for bc hydro project processing
+hi this is a bunch of data and scripts for the work i've done on the BC Hydro project